-The Humanitarian OpenStreetMap Team (HOT) is an international non-profit promoting and enabling Open Data and Free Software for disaster responders and humanitarian aid organizations.
-The Outreachy program organizes three-month paid internships with free and open-source software projects for people who are typically underrepresented in those projects.
+The Humanitarian OpenStreetMap Team (HOT) is an international non-profit focused on promoting and enabling Open Data and Free Software for disaster responders and humanitarian aid organizations.
+The Outreachy program facilitates three-month paid internships with free and open-source software projects, aimed at those typically underrepresented in such projects.

 “I have had great help from my mentor, Felix Delattre, as well as graphic design guru Katja Ulbert.
 They have generously shared their time and expertise with me throughout the project, and enthusiastically supported my first contribution to the FOSS world.”